percona/pxb-docs/docs/encrypted-innodb-tablespace-backups.md

 ### Prepare incremental backups

 The `--prepare` step for incremental backups is not the same as for normal backups.
-In normal backups, two types of operations are performed to make the database consistent: committed transactions are replayed from the log file against the data files, and uncommitted transactions are rolled back.
-You must skip the rollback of uncommitted transactions when preparing a backup, because transactions that were uncommitted at the time of your backup may be in progress, and it’s likely that they will be committed in the next incremental backup.
-You should use the `--apply-log-only` option to prevent the rollback phase.
+In normal backups, two types of operations are performed to make the database consistent:

+* Committed transactions are replayed from the log file against the data files

+* Uncommitted transactions are rolled back

+You must skip the rollback of uncommitted transactions when preparing a backup because transactions that were uncommitted at the time of your backup may be in progress, and they will likely be committed in the next incremental backup.
+Use the `-`-apply-log-only` option to prevent the rollback phase.
-If you do not use the `--apply-log-only` option to prevent the rollback phase, then your incremental backups are useless.
+Your incremental backups are useless if you do not use the `--apply-log-only` option to prevent the rollback phase.
 After transactions have been rolled back, further incremental backups cannot be applied.

-Beginning with the full backup you created, you can prepare it and then apply the incremental differences to it.
+Beginning with the full backup you created, you can prepare it and then apply the incremental differences.
 Recall that you have the following backups:

 ```{.text .no-copy}
 /data/backups/base